elizabeth-billings/notes/linux/command_line.md

-# Vocab
+# Terminal
 A **terminal** (or more specifically, a **terminal emulator**) is the program you type commands into and that renders text on your screen.

+# Shell
 A **shell** runs the commands you enter into terminal or are loaded from a file.
 They are also referred to as **REPLs**, which stands for Read, Eval (or Evaluate), Print, and Loop.
+A shell also acts as interpreter for .sh files.

+Some common ones:
+ - **sh** is the Bourne Shell.
+It was the original Unix shell
+ - **bash** is the Bourne Again Shell.
+It's built on the sh and has a lot more features
+ - **zsh** is the Z Shell which is used on MacOS and has a lot more feaures like bash does

 # Echo
 Prints argument to the terminal screen